 app: old

-How to increase the DVCR size
+How to increase the DVCR size?

 To increase the disk size for DVCR, you must set a larger size in the virtualization module configuration than the current size.

-1. Check the current dvcr size:
+1. Check the current DVCR size:

-kubectl get mc virtualization -o jsonpath='{.spec.settings.dvcr.storage.persistentVolumeClaim}''
+d8 k get mc virtualization -o jsonpath='{.spec.settings.dvcr.storage.persistentVolumeClaim}'

 {"size":"58G","storageClass":"linstor-thick-data-r1"}